asimonder/geometricVoFCartesian/README.md

 ### Development

 The code to develop MLP models can be found in [tensorflow](https://github.com/asimonder/geometricVoFCartesian/tree/main/tensorflow) directory.
-The general procedure can be summarized as follows:
+The general procedure is summarized as follows:
 1. A synthetic dataset composed of circular arcs of varying sizes is generated:

 ```bash tensorflow/scripts/genCircles.sh```